North 26

-The North 26 is a boat designed by Julian D Everitt in 1982, Cowes UK, designer of the very successful E boat.
-Big brother to the E-boat, intended for Yacht racing Inshore and in Junior Offshore Group races to rate under Channel now IRC measurement rule.
-Examples race the English Channel and have a wide flat sole plate that enables them to sit the mud in English ports with the keel retracted.
+The North 26 is a boat designed by Julian D Everitt, who also designed the E-boat, in Cowes, England in 1982.
+Big brother to the E-boat, the North 26 is intended to rate under IRC measurement rules for the English Channel for Yacht racing inshore and in Junior Offshore Group races.
+The North 26 has a wide, flat sole plate that enables it to sit in the mud in English ports with the keel retracted.
 This feature also enables safe beach sitting whilst cruising and use as a Trailer yacht.